-Princess Eugenie and Jack Brooksbank release official wedding photographs
+Princess Eugenie and Jack Brooksbank release official wedding photographs as Donald Trump hails her as 'a total winner'

 -

-Princess Eugenie and Jack Brooksbank release official wedding photographs
+Princess Eugenie and Jack Brooksbank release official wedding photographs as Donald Trump hails her as 'a total winner'

 Princess Eugenie and Jack Brooksbank are pictured holding hands and kissing on their wedding day in official photographs released to mark the event.